Radvylf/risky/README.md

 This system does have some disadvantages, which makes a small number of operators even more important.
 Due to the way Risky's dyads work, symmetry is often required.
 If you were to try to port the `1+_2` program from above into Risky, you would run into a problem.
 To add numbers, you would use `+`.
 However, this needs to be in the center of the program for it to be parsed correctly.
 On the right side you would have `-2` (negation monad and nilad `2`), but on the left side you only need `1`.
 In order to maintain symmetry, an extra `_` monad (identity) is required.

 The resulting program, `_1+-2`, is one operator longer.
-With small programs this isn't very significant, but under certain conditions large programs can become much larger in Risky.
-Specifically, Risky programs tend to be much shorter when the tree you draw for it is close to symmetrical.
+With small programs this isn't very significant, but under certain conditions large programs can become much longer.
+Specifically, Risky programs are optimal when the tree you draw for it is close to symmetrical.
 Look at these two (pseudocode) programs:

 ```
        +